Icehawk78/FrozenCookies/README.md

 - Prevent rebuy spam if autoGodz is enabled but there is no building limit set, and over 500 buildings are owned
 - Turn keyboard shortcuts into an option
+- Add autoLoan function: take loans 1 and 2 if a big click frenzy starts

 2022 Jun 02